-This study was conducted in an 800-bed medical faculty hospital located in the Southeast of Turkey.
-A total of 100 patients over the age of 16, fifty with TBpA and fifty with MA, who were consecutively diagnosed between September 2015 and December 2020, were included in this retrospective cohort study.

-The diagnosis of TBpA has been confirmed by complete clinical and laboratory response after antituberculous therapy.
+This study was conducted in an 800-bed medical faculty hospital located in the southeast of Turkey.
+A total of 100 patients over 16 years old, 50 with TBpA and 50 with MA, who were consecutively diagnosed between September 2015 and December 2020, were included in this retrospective cohort study.
+The diagnosis of TBpA was confirmed by a complete clinical and laboratory response after antituberculous therapy.
 All patients had a benign cytological examination of ascites.
-All patients were receiving Isoniazid (300 mg/day; for 9 months), rifampicin (10 mg/kg/day; for 9 months), ethambutol (15-20 mg/kg/day; for 2 months), and pyrazinamide (20-25 mg/kg/day; for 2 months).
+All patients were receiving isoniazid (300 mg/day; for 9 months), rifampicin (10 mg/kg/day; for 9 months), ethambutol (15-20 mg/kg/day; for 2 months), and pyrazinamide (20-25 mg/kg/day; for 2 months).